Chapter 19: My Name Is

 Rook moved past Hank’s legs and crossed the driveway to where Maren knelt.
 She lay down in the snow beside the girl, not touching, just present — a warm, dark shape against the white ground, sixty pounds of animal certainty that the worst part was over.

 Hank held the Sig level.
 His hands did not shake.
 Behind his sternum the pull that had guided him from Bend to the coast and from the coast to Baltimore and from silence to Duluth was quiet for the first time in months.
-Quiet the way a frequency goes quiet when the signal has been received.
+Quiet.
+The signal received.

 He kept the weapon up.
 He watched.
 He waited.